 At the end of the Temple project, we started a new effort, the Corelli project, for building an integrated machine translation architecture that would fully meet these requirements.
 This new MT architecture is also one of the target of the new Expedition project at CRL (Nirenburg & Raskin 98), which aims at building an integrated linguistic knowledge elicitation environment to develop languages resources for building a machine translation system in a very short period of time, with a limited number of human resources, and for any low-density language.
 Since one of the constraints is that the human acquirers are not linguists or computational linguists, and have no prior knowledge of machine translation, or even natural language processing at all, any knowledge about the processing and the control flow in the system should be hidden; the acquirers should not need to specify any kind of procedural knowledge.
-One feature of the Corelli architecture is precisely that all linguistic knowledge is expressed in a declarative way to a large extent.
-Some procedural information still needs to be specified, but at a fairly high level (e.g., that morphological analysis is applied after tokenization in some languages, and that the syntactic parser is applied after morphological disambiguation).
+One feature of the Corelli architecture is precisely that all linguistic knowledge is expressed in a declarative way.